Filming Driving Plates: We’ve finally arrived!

 Our first flight started on Friday near sunset from our small airport outside the “Freeze”, a term for the round shaped 7 mile wide restricted area over DC.
 Along with the pilot, camera operator, and director (me), having a police officer on board plus the weight of the camera gimbal meant a very limited amount of fuel thus only an hour in the air over the capital.

-On our route over the Potomac into the “Freeze” we could easily see the Langly CIA building on our right in full view tempting us.
+On our route over the Potomac into the “Freeze” we could easily see the Langley CIA building on our right in full view tempting us.
 Originally we wanted to shoot it, but our DC consultant warned us not even to ask.
-In contrast to the 1500ft altitude minumum requirements when flying over buildings over NYC, our route into DC along the river limited us to 200ft max above the ground.
+In contrast to the 1500ft altitude minimum requirements when flying over buildings over NYC, our route into DC along the river limited us to 200ft max above the ground.
 This is because flights arriving at Reagan are approaching just above our heads.
 All arriving planes had to keep us in sight at all times.
 In fact, any airline pilot not able to see us must abort the landing and turn around for another approach.
 The TSA were also watching our every move, making sure we stayed away from the restricted airspace over the Mall, White House and VP’s home.

 Normally, I like to shoot from low altitudes, but this proved to be a problem near the Pentagon where the geometric shape of the building is lost at that level.
 We needed to fly west away from the arrival lanes in order to get permission to get higher for a better view.